XpressAI/SparkCyclone/aurora4spark-parent/README.md

 - Make a PR -> Reviewer approves & if happy, merges with rebase
 - Aim for 1 commit per distinct feature

+## Currently supported queries
+List of currently supported and tested queries can be found [in this file](FEATURES.md).